Abdullahparacha/Attack_on_Political_Leader/README.md

 # Attack_on_Political_Leader
 Data Wrangling and Visualization
 Different types of attacks on political Leaders of pakistan.
-Through this dataset we gethered some insights.
+Through this dataset we get some information.
 1. Which Province has been attacked most
 2. Which city has been attacked most
 3. Target status against each province